foodcoopshop/foodcoopshop.github.io/en/translating.md

 * 3 po files need to be translated: [Default]({{site.repo_url}}/tree/develop/src/Locale/en_US/default.po), [Admin]({{site.repo_url}}/tree/develop/plugins/Admin/src/Locale/en_US/admin.po) and [Network]({{site.repo_url}}/tree/develop/plugins/Network/src/Locale/en_US/network.po)
 * msgids starting with "docs_route_" or "route_" need to contain a string that is valid in urls (please avoid special characters)
 * msgids ending with "_html" can contain some html (eg. b-tag for bold text)
+* if there are variables like {0} or {1} in the translation source, the can also be used in the translation

 ### 2) Translate date and time formats as seen in configuration
 * ['DateFormat' in app_config.php]({{site.repo_url}}/tree/develop/config/app_config.php) (bottom of file)